Biano-AI/biano-ai.github.io/_posts/2023-05-11-binary-image-segmentation-using-synthetic-datasets.md

 However, in cases where you have a specific and unique domain, you may need to train your own model.
 The first step in doing so is to create a dataset.
 Traditionally, segmentation masks are created by hand using an image editor like GIMP.
 However, this process can be time-consuming and lead to a decrease in data quality.

 To address this issue, we trained a segmentation model using a synthetic dataset that is scalable, iterative, and can be generated automatically.
-We found that on our very specific domain, our model performed better than U2NET and DIS.
+We found that on our very specific domain, our model performed better than [U<sup>2</sup>Net](https://github.com/xuebinqin/U-2-Net) and [DIS](https://github.com/xuebinqin/DIS).
 Additionally, our model was fast to train and can be easily improved in the future by adding more data.

 Overall, our work demonstrates the effectiveness of synthetic datasets for training segmentation models in unique domains, and highlights the importance of automating dataset creation to save time and improve data quality.